Diamond Mountain Acknowledges Original People

 who were keepers of this land for countless years

-> before the arrival and seizure by settlers in the mid-1800's.
+before the arrival and seizure by more recent settlers in the mid-1800s.

-> Diamond Mountain acknowledges the People of the Apache Tribe
+Diamond Mountain acknowledges the nomadic People of the Apache Tribes

-> We acknowledge that the modern history
+We acknowledge that the modern history

 of these Apache lands has been stained

 with devastating treatment by American immigrants

 for the Apache People who call this land their home.

 We Dedicate these Acknowledgments